dart-lang/sdk/runtime/tools/dartfuzz/README.md

         aot-[debug-]arm64 = Dart AOT (simarm64)
         js                = dart2js + JS

+If no modes are given, a random JIT and/or AOT combination is used.

 This fuzz testing tool must have access to the top of a Dart SDK development tree (DART_TOP) in which all proper binaries have been built already (for example, testing jit-ia32 will invoke the binary